 Shame, on the other hand, stood silently by.
 It is still a suppressing force around me, but it went about its work much more quietly than fear.
 Much more stealthily than powerlessness.
 It hid in the shadows, casting its tentacles in subtle ways I dismissed and overlooked because the fight with fear was more prominent.

 Perhaps you easily see shame all around you, or perhaps, like me, its presence is more subdued.
-In either case, as speaker and author Christine Caine says, in her book Unashamed: Drop Your Baggage, Pick Up Your Freedom, Fulfill Your Destiny, it’s not the life God has for us.
+In either case, as speaker and author Christine Caine says, it’s not the life God has for us.